Hall algebras and quantum symmetric pairs I: foundations: Introduction

 It took some time before a Hall algebra construction of the (whole) quantum groups was found; see \cite{Kap98, PX} for some earlier attempts on realizations of Kac-Moody algebras and quantum groups, and see \cite{T06, XX08} for constructions of derived Hall algebras.
 Bridgeland \cite{Br} in 2013 succeeded in using a Hall algebra of complexes to realize the quantum group $\U$.
 Actually Bridgleland's construction naturally produces the Drinfeld double $\widetilde \U$, a variant of $\U$ with the Cartan subalgebra doubled (with generators $K_i, K_i'$, for $i \in \I$).
 A reduced version, which is the quotient of $\widetilde \U$ by the ideal generated by the central elements $K_i K_i'-1$, is then identified with $\U$.

 Bridgeland's version of Hall algebras has found further generalizations and improvements which allow more flexibilities.
-M.~Gorsky \cite{Gor1} constructed {\em semi-derived Hall algebras} using $\Z/2$-graded complexes of an exact category.
-More recently, motivated by the works of Bridgeland and Gorsky, the first author and Peng \cite{LP} formulated the {\em modified Ringel-Hall algebras} starting with hereditary abelian categories.
+M.~Gorsky \cite{Gor1} constructed semi-derived Hall algebras using $\Z/2$-graded complexes of an exact category.
+More recently, motivated by the works of Bridgeland and Gorsky, the first author and Peng \cite{LP} formulated the {\em semi-derived Ringel-Hall algebras} for hereditary abelian categories.
 There is another geometric approach toward Bridgeland's Hall algebra developed by Qin \cite{Qin16}; cf. Scherotzke-Sibilla \cite{SS16}.